wso2/docs-is/en/includes/guides/encryption/symmetric-encryption.md

-# An Overview of Symmetric Encryption
+# Symmetric Encryption

-With symmetric encryption, a single key will be shared for encryption and decryption of information.
-In this version of WSO2 Identity Server, symmetric encryption is used by default.
-You can switch to [asymmetric key encryption]({{base_path}}/deploy/security/asymmetric-encryption/use-asymmetric-encryption) if required.
+In symmetric encryption, a single key is used for the encryption and decryption of information.
+In WSO2 Identity Server version 7.0.0, symmetric encryption is used by default.
+If required, you may switch to [asymmetric key encryption]({{base_path}}/deploy/security/asymmetric-encryption/).

 ## Why symmetric key encryption instead of asymmetric encryption?